Trusted-Studios/ts_Rappel/README.md

 # Basic Rappel

 This script was made for a mil-sim based FiveM server and the owner asked us to release it to the public.
 Therefore, here is yet another rappel script.
-However this one has just what it's need, so no trash code and no unnecessary shit.
+However this one has just what it needs, so no trash code and no unnecessary shit.

 ## Features:
 - whitelist a selection of vehicles from which player can rappel